Morket/HMVCBundle/README.md

 How HMVCBundle works
 ----------------------------------
-The HMVCBundle uses Symfony's normal Request handling flow, adding a method to controllers which looks like:
+The HMVCBundle uses Symfony's normal Request handling flow to make internal calls.
+It returns the returned data from the Controller and makes it available elsewhere.
+It's quite simular to Symfony's forward method, but without the whole HTML/JSON/XML rendering process.
+Currently using the HMVC trait adds one method to controllers:
 ``` php
 $this->call($route, $attributes = array(), $data = array(), $query = array(), $rawResponse = false)
 ```